 Detecting and Dealing with Defects in Structures

 This master's degree examines detecting and dealing with defects in structures to prevent catastrophic failure.
 It also focuses on how to assess the implications of a particular defect.
 Students will gain a sound understanding of stress analysis, how a structure carries loads, and different aspects relating to damage detection.

-Thanks to Brunel University London this industry-led masters programme is producing the highly skilled engineers that global energy organisations are calling for, with structural integrity engineers capable to meeting rapidly changing demands of technology innovation and production needs.
+Thanks to Brunel University London, this industry-led master's programme is producing the highly skilled engineers that global energy organisations are calling for, with structural integrity engineers capable of meeting the rapidly changing demands of technology innovation and production needs.

-This degree has been accredited by The Welding Institute, Institution of Mechanical Engineers (IMechE), Institute of Materials Minerals and Mining (IOM3) etc) under licence from the UK regulator, the Engineering Council.
+This degree has been accredited by The Welding Institute, Institution of Mechanical Engineers (IMechE), Institute of Materials Minerals and Mining (IOM3), etc., under license from the UK regulator, the Engineering Council.

 Accreditation is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).

 An accredited degree will provide you with some or all of the underpinning knowledge, understanding, and skills for eventual registration as an Incorporated (IEng) or Chartered Engineer (CEng).

 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 In addition to access to £15m of research specialised equipment through TWI Innovation Network, students will enjoy:

 - On‑site high-performance computing facility to run complex numerical simulations to support their experimental work